mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 ---------------------
 RoutineControl service allows the client to start, stop, or request the results of a routine identified by a :ref:`RoutineIdentifier (RID) <knowledge-base-rid>`.
-A routine is an ECU-implemented function that performs a defined sequence of actions to achieve a specific result.
+A routine is an ECU-implemented function that performs a defined sequence of actions to achieve a specific outcome.

 Typical use cases include functions such as memory erasure, resetting or learning adaptive data, initiating self-tests, or temporarily overriding the normal control strategy of the server.